 As a surfer there is nothing worse, no higher crime, than dropping in on a wave that isn’t yours.

 And as a beginner or intermediate surfer – there is a lot going on in.
 Catching a wave is the hardest and most frustrating thing in surfing.
 Let alone popping up, keeping your balance and of course actually surfing the wave with style and intention.

-Being new to anything means that you are needing to focus much of your attention on the task at hand.
-Being a new surfer means your’e not just effortlessly stroking into waves like you see some people do.
+Being new to anything means that you need to focus much of your attention on the task at hand.
+Being a new surfer means you’re not just effortlessly stroking into waves like you see some people do.

 Don’t forget, we’ve all been there.
-It’s the momemnt you’ve been waiting for, finally the right wave comes along, you feel the wave lift up the back of your surfboard, the nose dips and your up on your feet, ready to feel the exhilaration of catching a green wave, you hear muffled shouts, you look to your left and there is a mean looking surfer staright out of nowhere charging towards you at mach speed – suddenly all your hard work goes out the window.
+It’s the moment you’ve been waiting for, finally, the right wave comes along, and you feel the wave lift up the back of your surfboard, the nose dips and you up on your feet, ready to feel the exhilaration of catching a green wave, you hear muffled shouts, you look to your left and there is a mean looking surfer straight out of nowhere charging towards you at mach speed – suddenly all your hard work goes out the window.

 Beginner surfer tip:

 Be mindful of tunnel vision or ‘having the blinkers on’ as it’s likey going to end up in some awkward entanglemt with a strnager.

 Treat catching a wave much like you approach a traffic round about in your car.